bcse/Breadcrumbs/README.md

 # Breadcrumbs

-Breadcrumbs is a simple GPS logger for iOS devices.
+Breadcrumbs is a simple GPS logger for iPhone and iPad.
 It can export GPX files.

 ## Screenshots